smartcodinghub/smartcodinghub.github.io/_posts/2017-02-03-development-functional-programming-functions.md

 ---
 layout: post
-title: [Development] What is Functional Programming: Functions
+title: '[Development] What is Functional Programming: Functions'
 ---

 A function in functional programming is just as in other paradigms.
 It's a